-It is important that property owners understand their risk exposure to flood AND are aware that their property insurance policy most likely does not include this coverage.
-There are several options available to your clients for flood insurance, so read on to help them understand how to evaluate their risk and work to determine the right course of action for them.
+It is important that property owners understand their risk exposure to flood AND are aware that their property insurance policy most likely does not include Flood coverage.
+There are several options available to your clients for Flood insurance.
+Here we will discuss ways that your clients can evaluate their risk and determine the right course of action for them.

 What is a Flood?